wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 - ~~@Reviewer2: Lemma 3.2: Metavariable Theta has not been introduced earlier.
 For typing environments, only Gamma and Delta have been introduced.~~

+- @Reviewer2: P2, ”processes and shared channels to trees”: What is meant by shared channels?
+Please clarify.

+  A channel is shared by two processes if each holds an endpoint.

+- ~~@Reviewer3: The authors should state clearly what the downsides of coupling channel creation with thread spawning in a setting such as GV are (beyond the acyclicity constraint)~~

+  I've added that GV suffers from a complicated metatheory as a consequence.
+The details are too involved for this section.

 - ~~@Reviewer2: Proof of Lemma 3.1 misses cases T-Var and T-Const.~~

 - ~~@Reviewer2: P10: Example lambda abstraction, I don’t think that the metavariable A was ever introduced.~~